eloquent-lab/eloquent-lab.github.io/task-preference-prediction/index.md

 #### Subtask 1: Preference prediction

+The accuracy scores (%) for the first sub-task are presented below.
+The FHS team submitted their system predictions after the deadline; they are not included in the final ranking.

 |**Team**  |**Relevance**  |**Naturalness** |**Truthfulness**|**Safety** |**Overall Quality** |**Avg.** |
 |:---|:---|:---|:---|:---|:---|:---|
 | 🥇**VerbaNexAI**	| 45.91	| 30.29 |	75.16 |**94.15** | 39.42|**56.99**|